HeyItsMicro/SoFaygo-OG-Files/README.md

 If you’re looking for a more polished and playback-friendly experience with **tagged and edited files**, check out [SoFaygo Seessions](https://github.com/HeyItsMicro/SoFaygo-Sessions).

 ### Key
-**Original File** - The unmodified file of a song directly from the source.
+**Original File** - The unmodified file of a song taken directly from the source.
 Usually has the best sound quality. <br/>
 **Modified File** - The song could be edited or altered in some way.

 ### Releases